Seneca-ICTOER/CSP451/docs/tutorials-github/14-markdown-syntax.md

 | In issues, pull requests and comments of another repository | `../../../github/docs/blob/main/assets/images/electrocat.png?raw=true` |

 The last two relative links in the table above will work for images in a private repository only if the viewer has at least read access to the private repository that contains these images.
 For more information, see "[Relative Links](#relative-links)."

+> :sparkles: When you want to display an image that is in your repository, use relative links instead of absolute links.

 ## Uploading assets